whoschek/bzfs/README.md

 **--force-rollback-to-latest-common-snapshot**

-*  Before replication, delete destination ZFS snapshots that are more recent than the most recent common snapshot included on the source ('conflicting snapshots'), via 'zfs rollback'.
-Abort with an error if no common snapshot is included but the destination already contains a snapshot.
+*  Before replication, delete destination ZFS snapshots that are more recent than the most recent common snapshot selected on the source ('conflicting snapshots'), via 'zfs rollback'.
+Abort with an error if no common snapshot is selected but the destination already contains a snapshot.

 <!-- -->